Rules for the Tobacco Trail

 Depot and food drops

-- There is a depot at Lannavaara checkpoint ONLY.
+- There is a depot at each checkpoint.
 Depot bags should be marked with the musher’s name and bib number and put in the marked area.

 - Changing sleds is allowed with the judge’s permission.

 - Coolers and food bowls must be carried in the sled.
 It is not allowed to provide warm water, prepared or mixed dog food in the depot bag.